pratbhoir/CodeHacks/README.md

 Code Hacks
 ====

-Code Snipets for day to day use
+Code Snipets for day to day use.

+Just do it!